ec-jrc/lisflood-utilities/README.md

 ﻿# Overview

-This module produces monthly sectoral water withdrawal maps to be used as input to the [LISFLOOD](https://github.com/ec-jrc/lisflood-code) hydrological model.
+This module produces monthly historic sectoral water withdrawal maps to be used as input to the [LISFLOOD](https://github.com/ec-jrc/lisflood-code) hydrological model.
 The maps cover four water use sectors: domestic, thermoelectric, manufacturing, and livestock.
 The maps are resampled and subsetted to match the resolution and area of the template map (located at `templatemap_path` specified in the configuration file).

 # Data